-RoboCup RoboCup Changes and Comments RC-4.4: Goalkeepers must obey the same coloring and marker constraints as the other Goalkeepers robots in their team.
-The design of the top marker must indicate that a player is a goal keeper.
-If a normal player replaces the goal keeper at the beginning of the game, this player must wear the top marker of the substituted goal keeper in order to clarify its function in the game.
+RoboCup RoboCup Changes and Comments RC-4.4: Goalkeepers must obey the same colouring and marker constraints as the other Goalkeepers robots in their team.
+The number on the top marker must indicate that a player is a goal keeper.
+If a normal player replaces the goal keeper at the beginning of the game, this player must exhibit the number 1 in order to clarify its function in the game.
 If the replacement occurs during the game the replacing goal keeper does not have to wear the side color, number marker or top marker of the regular goal keeper.
+If a goal keeper is removed from the field during a game stoppage, then, just after the ending of the stoppage, it can be automatically replaced by one of the field players.
+The robot that enters the goal area first, automatically become the new goalie, and stays as that until number 1 player re-enters the field or until it is removed from the field itself.
+If the number 1 player later re-enters the game, the replacing goalie must resume its role as field player.